hanaravind/todo/README.md

 # Github url

-- This project can be cloned on github by using the command  `git clone https://github.com/hanaravind/todo.git`
+1. This project can be cloned on github by using the command  `git clone https://github.com/hanaravind/todo.git`

-- After cloning the url Do `npm install` on your machine .
-Now you can start your development server by typing command `ng serve`
+2. After cloning the url do `cd todo`  and  `npm install` on your machine so that you can have all the dependency packages used in the app.

+3. Now you can start your development server by typing command `ng serve`

 ## Development server